davidly/id/README.md

 # id
 Image Data.
-Windows command line app to show image (and audio) data for files.
+Windows command line app to show image (and audio) metadata for files.

 I encourage you to use exiftool, not id.
 It's much better in every possible way.
 ID was a way for me to learn about file formats.